mmacrides/Personal-Projects/Employee Attrition (Machine Learning)/README.md

 # Personal-Projects
-Please see powerpoint file for in-depth analysis.
+Please see powerpoint file for documentation and analysis.